jmwestenberg/jmwestenberg/README.md

 Hi there 👋
-I'm Joe, a PhD Candidate in Economics at IU-Bloomington.
+I'm Joe, a Quantitative Analyst at ACES Power Marketing.
 My research interests are in Industrial Organization, Political Economy, and Applied Micro in general.
 Other interests: coding and data visualization.

-I am on the Job Market this year and available for interviews upon request.

 📫 How to reach me: